logo

 The ears are another outstanding feature; extra large and prominent, they should be pointed and wide at the base.

-The head's profile should show a straight nose and flat forehead (these seem to be the case for Flashy above).
-They should form 2 distinct "planes" meeting midway between the eyes.
+The head’s profile should show a straight nose and flat forehead (this seems to be the case for Flashy above).
+They should form 2 distinct “planes” meeting midway between the eyes.
 I think this has been met or partly met in regard to Flashy.

 Whiskers should be "crinkly" and "kinky".
 Note Flashy's whiskers are crinkly particularly at the ends.

-As discussed on the main Peterbald page of this website this cat can have hair (the most hair she can have looks like and is called a "brush").
+As discussed on the main page on this cat breed this cat can have hair (the most hair she can have looks like and is called a “brush”).
 Flashy is clearly hairless with very small amounts of very sparse hair at various places.
 The coat carries 20% of the points when judging a cat in a show.

-In order to preserve the health of the breed and the cat, whilst obtaining the desired appearance TICA permit, outcrossing is restricted to the Oriental Shorthair, Siamese and Donskoy (Don Hairless).
+In order to preserve the health of the breed and the cat, whilst obtaining the desired appearance TICA permit, outcrossing is restricted to the Oriental Shorthair, Siamese (Modern, I presume) and Donskoy (Don Hairless).